PupkinLangford/dumb-instagram/README.md

 - explore_posts missing virtual properties of post
 - virtual property for most recent comment on post; display in feed
 - test for explore_posts
-- urls are superfluous properties.
-Post url could be a virtual property.
-Profile pic url could be stored as a constant on the front end. (models, graphql types, graphql resolver)
 - virtual properties for count of user posts/following/followers?
 Query full list only when user modals opened.
 - delete photos from cloudinary when users deleted
 - destroy token when user deleted